yyou22/RNN-Melody-Generator/README.md

 ### Model Training
 * run `python train.py [rnn/gru/lstm]`
-* Using a GRU-based or LSTM-based model is recommended for better results due to vanilla RNN suffering from the vanishing graident problem
+* Using a GRU-based or LSTM-based model is recommended for better results due to vanilla RNN suffering from the vanishing gradient problem

 ### Melody Generation
 * run `python predict.py [rnn/gru/lstm]`